joy-framework/joy/README.md

 Go ahead and check out the new `account` routes in the browser now: `http://localhost:8000/account`

-Joy can do a lot more than that, more docs coming soon!
+Joy can do a lot more than that, [check out the docs here](https://github.com/joy-framework/joy/wiki)

 ## Why?